parthpatekar/parthpatekar.github.io/work/proj-1.md

 Submitted for review for CHI 2021.
 Cannot disclose much, but it is related to hand gesture interactions.
-Stay tuned!
+Thanks for visiting, stay tuned!